xiufenyu/NetworkSecurity/PoCs.md

 	3. If executing the PoC fail or too difficult:

   	(1) **Extract attack payload** from the PoC.
 Use tools (Curl, Postman, httpie) to create the attack payload.
 Then Deliver it to attack the FAKE Server.
 (CVE-2020-5398)

+        (2) Find the **attack payload** online, and BUILD the attack request with tools (Curl, Postman, httpie).
+DELIVER it to the FAKE Server

-	(2) Try to understand the PoC, Adjust the arguments of running PoC.
+	(3) Try to understand the PoC, Adjust the arguments of running PoC.
 (CVE-2020-8592)

-	(3) Try to understand the PoC, **MAKE CHANGES** to the PoC code.
+	(4) Try to understand the PoC, **MAKE CHANGES** to the PoC code.
 (CVE-2021-32648)
 		a.
 Delete or comment some code

-        (4) Try to undestand the PoC.  **Extract attack payload** from the SCRIPT of the PoC.
+        (5) Try to undestand the PoC.  **Extract attack payload** from the SCRIPT of the PoC.
 Use tools (Curl, Postman, httpie) to create the attack payload.
 Then DELIVER it to attack the FAKE Server.